snowplow-archive/snowplow.github.com/README.md

 We welcome fixes and improvements!
 In particular on the analysis side, there are a wide range of ways SnowPlow can be used, and we can't possibly hope to cover them all ourselves.
 If you've used it for a specific type of analysis, we'd love you to share it here.
 Please fork the repo, make your changes and then create a pull request.

-All content copyright 2012 SnowPlow Analytics Ltd and not to be reused without permission.
+All content is copyright (c) 2012 SnowPlow Analytics Ltd and not to be reused without permission.

 The SnowPlow repo itself can be found [here](http://github.com/snowplow/snowplow)